Introduction to Different Types of Inverters

 • Modified Sinusoidal Pulse Width Modulation (MSPWM)

-The output of the inverter is square wave signal and this signal is not used for the load.
-Pulse width modulation (PWM) technique is used to control AC output voltage.
-This control is obtained by the controlling of ON and OFF period of switches.
-In PWM technique two signals are used; one is reference signal and second is triangular carrier signal.
+The output of the inverter is a square wave signal, and this signal is not used for the load.
+Pulse width modulation (PWM) technique is used to control the AC output voltage.
+This control is obtained by controlling the ON and OFF periods of switches.
+In the PWM technique, two signals are used; one is a reference signal, and the second is a triangular carrier signal.
 The gate pulse for switches is generated by comparing these two signals.
 There are different types of PWM techniques.

 1) Single Pulse Width modulation (single PWM)

 For every half cycle, the only pulse is available in this control technique.
-The reference signal is square wave signal and the carrier signal is triangular wave signal.
-The gate pulse for the switches is generated by comparing the reference signal and carrier signal.
-The frequency of output voltage is controlled by the frequency of the reference signal.
-The amplitude of the reference signal is Ar and the amplitude of the carrier signal is Ac, then the modulation index can be defined as Ar/Ac.
+The reference signal is a square wave signal, and the carrier signal is a triangular wave signal.
+The gate pulse for the switches is generated by comparing the reference signal and the carrier signal.
+The frequency of the output voltage is controlled by the frequency of the reference signal.
+The amplitude of the reference signal is Ar, and the amplitude of the carrier signal is Ac; then the modulation index can be defined as Ar/Ac.
 The main drawback of this technique is high harmonic content.

 Single Pulse Width Modulation